AnthonyM5/antimonysayz.github.io/_posts/2020-12-28-react_routing.markdown

       </Provider>
     </Router>
 ```
-* Switch/Route
+## Switch/Route
 ```
 import { Switch, Route } from 'react-router-dom';
 ```
-Much like the switch case in Javascript the switch component returns the route that matches the location being passed in:
+Much like the switch case in Javascript the switch component returns the route that matches the location being passed in

 ```
 <Switch>
           <Route path="/meals/:id" component={MealsPage} />